mjohnson518/supernova-web/docs/nova-docs/node-operation/disaster-recovery.md

 ## Automated Recovery Process

-SuperNova implements a `CorruptionHandler` that manages the detection and recovery process:
+Supernova implements a `CorruptionHandler` that manages the detection and recovery process:

 1. **Detection Phase**: Regular integrity checks identify potential corruption
 2. **Diagnosis Phase**: The system determines the type and extent of corruption